abnermtj/CS2113T-Gp-3-Team-Project/UserGuide.md

 For the more experienced users, you can also add cheat sheets using the advanced mode.
 A cheat sheet is first constructed with the name `CHEATSHEET_NAME` and subject `SUBJECT`.
-The Editor will then pop up for you to enter the description of the cheat sheet.
+ **the Editor**  will then pop up for you to enter the description of the cheat sheet.

 ![image](https://i.ibb.co/440k5wv/Screenshot-2020-11-09-at-7-32-00-PM.png)

-If you enter a valid description and click the `Save` button, CheatLogs will add the cheat sheet on to the List and stored it inside the */data* folder in the jar file directory.
+If you enter a valid description and click the `Save` button, **CheatLogs** will add the cheat sheet on to **the List** and stored it inside the */data* folder in the jar file directory.
 The expected outcome should be similar to below.

 ![image](https://i.ibb.co/hV499yH/image.png)

-However, if you enter a blank description, then click the `Save` button, an error message below will show up and CheatLogs will not save the cheat sheet.
+However, if you enter a blank description, then click the `Save` button, an error message below will show up and **CheatLogs** will not save the cheat sheet.

 ![image](https://i.ibb.co/j3STgFF/Screenshot-2020-11-09-at-6-30-28-PM.png)

-If you try to enter a cheat sheet with an existing name on the List, you will get a message to input another one as depicted below.
+If you try to enter a cheat sheet with an existing name on  **the List** , you will get a message to input another one as depicted below.

 ![image](https://i.ibb.co/mhgrwN0/image.png)